ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 In most cases, we expect the data format to be provided as **tabular datasets stored in Excel spreadsheets**.
 This accounts for the vast majority of the data files used by researchers.
-We do support other data files but those files will need to be documented using the same Excel format.
+We do support tabular data stored in other formats but the metadata for those files will need to be documented using the same Excel format.

 !!!
 Warning
     The formatting details described in this documentation will be used to automatically